Ravenhead Glass

 The retail range was rapidly expanded initially using John Clappison an existing freelance designer (John designed Barmasters, Elegance, White Fire, Topaz, Icelantic, Olympiad etc. and also refined and developed Hardie Williamson's Siesta range).
 Ronald Murphy also arranged the sponsoring and formation of The Glassshouse in Covent Garden in conjunction with the Royal College of Art.
 Notable was Annette Meech (who designed the RosyTumblers, Apollo and Solar range for Ravenhead).
 Design awards followed and several products were featured in the London Design Centre.

 Until 1972 automatic soda lime glass had been largely sold through hardware stores.
-Ravenhead's new research programme indicated that ladies were responsible for 80% of purchases for the home, so marketing of the retail range was accelerated by packing glass in attractive boxes and marketing through supermarkets, such as Tesco, where its non-food division was still in relative infancy.
+Ravenhead's new research programme indicated that ladies were responsible for 80% of purchases for the home.As a result ,marketing of the retail range was accelerated by packing glass in attractive boxes and marketing through supermarkets, such as Tesco, where its non-food division was still in relative infancy.

 Within three years from formation of the Retail Division, it moved from a negligible retail market share to approximately 40% of the UK market with significant exports to markets as diverse as Scandinavia, Japan and Australia.
 Particularly notable products were the Siesta textured range and the White Fire bowl sets; one year, the latter achieved the remarkable levels of one in every two bowl sets sold in the UK.

 Following a downturn in the company's fortunes (and various changes of ownership) in the late 1980s, it went into administration in 2001 and the factory closed.
 There followed an investigation by the Serious Fraud Office, following reference to it by Merseyside Police, but it was closed for lack of sufficient evidence.